BotanMethod/ConsoleOS/README.md

 Today, **26/04/2025**, ConsoleOS reached new generation.
 Now it's not single file, it's chain of files, just like in a real OS!

 ## Information
-If you want to launch ConsoleOS, you can just run launch.bat or run main.py from terminal
+If you want to launch ConsoleOS, you can run main.py from terminal

 ## WARNING!
 **ConsoleOS does not currently support Linux distros**